Jac0912/Note/Toefl/sentence.md

 ## 3.1. 简单句
 1. Moden technology has rapidly changed our way of life.
 2. Online education is gradually becoming an efficient way of learning.
+3. Good time management can effectively improve learning efficiency.
+4. Robot may completely replace certain jobs in the future.
+5. Reading classic literature is beneficial for broadening our horizons.
+6. The rapid development of cities has led to increased environmental pollution.
+7. Young people should actively participate in volunteer activities.
+8. Cultural diversity makes our society more colorful and enriching.
+9. Traveling not only helps people relax but also expands their knowledge.
+10.

 ## 3.2. 句型